Laszlo-ArchitectsPalette/Millennial/_posts/2024-11-10-Unlocking-Efficiency.md

 image: Chicago_Build_Panel.jfif
 ---

-# Unlocking Efficiency with the Latest Digital Tools

-*Reflections from Laszlo Andrasi, Architect and Application Manager, Perkins & Will*

-I had the honor of speaking on the Chicago Build panel alongside industry experts to discuss how we can harness the latest digital tools to unlock efficiency, collaboration, and smarter outcomes.
+I had the honor of speaking on the Chicago Build panel again this year on the typic of **Unlocking Efficiency with The Latest Digital Tools.** I spoke alongside industry experts to discuss how we can harness the latest digital tools to unlock efficiency, collaboration, and smarter outcomes.
 It was a compelling discussion where each of us brought unique perspectives on the challenges and opportunities facing design, construction, and engineering.

 ## Embracing the Digital Shift and Gaining Buy-In

-Eric Vallejo opened with a point on a pivotal industry challenge: **introducing and gaining buy-in for digital advancements**.
+[Eric Vallejo](https://www.linkedin.com/in/eric-vallejo-lsi-b6263b52/?lipi=urn%3Ali%3Apage%3Ad_flagship3_detail_base%3BXdqvlEluRtea0Pt6BQP7lQ%3D%3D) moderated the panel and opened with a point on a pivotal industry challenge: **introducing and gaining buy-in for digital advancements**.
 Technology is advancing rapidly, and organizations must evolve continuously.
 It’s not just about adopting new tools; it’s also about achieving buy-in from stakeholders.
 This often means showing how technology not only streamlines workflows but also aligns with the long-term strategic goals of clients and organizations.
 When we can clearly communicate the value, people are more open to embracing the change.

 ## Balancing New Technologies with Workflow Efficiency

-Saravana Vennelakanti highlighted that **technology investments are as much about people and workflows as they are about the tools themselves**.
+[Saravana Vennelakanti](https://www.linkedin.com/in/saravana-vennelakanti-aia-04a5bb116/?lipi=urn%3Ali%3Apage%3Ad_flagship3_detail_base%3BwMWLJno6RZup5P7VjUQGrQ%3D%3D) highlighted that **technology investments are as much about people and workflows as they are about the tools themselves**.
 Each time we integrate a new tool or platform, there’s an inevitable impact on established workflows.
 The initial disruption can sometimes make it challenging to measure immediate benefits.
 However, with structured training and gradual integration, teams often find that the technology ultimately saves time, improves accuracy, and increases project cohesion.
 But there’s a balance—too much change too quickly can be counterproductive.
 A phased approach can prevent “tool fatigue” and ensure that technology adoption is sustainable and efficient.

 ## Automation in Design and Documentation Tasks

-Kevin Kosciulek spoke on **leveraging automation for efficiency in documentation**.
+[Kevin Kosciulek](https://www.linkedin.com/in/kevin-kosciulek-958445ba/?lipi=urn%3Ali%3Apage%3Ad_flagship3_detail_base%3BwMWLJno6RZup5P7VjUQGrQ%3D%3D) spoke on **leveraging automation for efficiency in documentation**.
 Automation has become indispensable for many architectural firms, especially for repetitive, time-intensive tasks in documentation and design drawings.
 By adopting automation tools, teams can focus on high-level creative and strategic tasks.
 For example, automated design checks and drafting tools allow architects to ensure quality and consistency without manually reviewing each element.
 This not only streamlines project timelines but also elevates overall design quality, leaving less room for human error.

 ## Trends in Interoperability Between Design, Construction, and Manufacturing